Duke University: Libraries and museums

-Duke Libraries includes the Perkins, Bostock, and Rubenstein Libraries on West Campus, the Lilly and Music Libraries on East Campus, the Pearse Memorial Library at Duke Marine Lab, and the separately administered libraries serving the schools of business, divinity, law, medicine, and Duke Kunshan University.
+Duke Libraries includes the Perkins, Bostock, and Rubenstein Libraries on West Campus, the Lilly and Music Libraries on East Campus, and the separately administered libraries serving the schools of business, divinity, law, medicine, and Duke Kunshan University.

 Duke's art collections are housed at the Nasher Museum of Art on Central Campus.
 The museum was designed by Rafael Viñoly and is named for Duke alumnus and art collector Raymond Nasher.
 The museum opened in 2005 at a cost of over $23 million and contains over 13,000 works of art, including works by William Cordova, Marlene Dumas, Olafur Eliasson, David Hammons, Barkley L. Hendricks, Christian Marclay, Kerry James Marshall, Alma Thomas, Hank Willis Thomas, Bob Thompson, Kara Walker, Andy Warhol, Carrie Mae Weems, Ai Weiwei, Fred Wilson, and Lynette Yiadom Boakye.

 Research

 The Fitzpatrick Center is home to many of Duke's engineering programs.

 The National Science Foundation ranked Duke 9th among American universities for research and development expenditures in 2022 with $1.39 billion.
 In fiscal year 2021, Duke received $608 million in funding from the National Institutes of Health, ranked third in the nation.
 Duke is classified among "R1: Doctoral Universities – Very high research activity."

 Throughout the school's history, Duke researchers have made breakthroughs, including the biomedical engineering department's development of the world's first real-time, three-dimensional ultrasound diagnostic system and the first engineered blood vessels and stents.
 In 2015, Paul Modrich shared the Nobel Prize in Chemistry for the discovery of mechanism of DNA repairs.
 In 2012, Robert Lefkowitz along with Brian Kobilka, who is also a former affiliate, shared the Nobel Prize in chemistry for their work on cell surface receptors.
 Duke has pioneered studies involving nonlinear dynamics, chaos, and complex systems in physics.

 In May 2006 Duke researchers mapped the final human chromosome, which made world news as it marked the completion of the Human Genome Project.
 Reports of Duke researchers' involvement in new AIDS vaccine research surfaced in June 2006.
 The biology department combines two historically strong programs in botany and zoology, while one of the divinity school's leading theologians is Stanley Hauerwas, whom Time named "America's Best Theologian" in 2001.
 The graduate program in literature boasts several internationally renowned figures, including Fredric Jameson, Michael Hardt, and Rey Chow, while philosophers Robert Brandon and Lakatos Award-winner Alexander Rosenberg contribute to Duke's ranking as the nation's best program in philosophy of biology, according to the Philosophical Gourmet Report.